andanas1025/ProgrammingRepo/Interviews/README.md

 <br><br>
 **How do you promote technical innovation in your team?**
 I create a culture where experimentation is encouraged — for example, through innovation sprints.
 I stay current with industry trends and share findings regularly with the team, encouraging tech talks and proof of concept initiatives.
 I also support engineers in attending conferences, contributing to open source, and mentoring others.
 Innovation often comes from solving real problems, so I empower the team to explore new tools or approaches that can improve our delivery or product experience.

+## How have you optimized processes, automated flows, or reduced technical debt?
+In a previous role, I led several initiatives focused on improving developer efficiency and product stability:

+**Process Optimization:**
+I streamlined our mobile release cycle by implementing a branching strategy (GitFlow) and introducing standardized pull request templates and code review guidelines.
+This reduced merge conflicts and improved code quality across teams.

+**Automation of Flows:**
+I introduced CI/CD pipelines using GitHub Actions and Bitrise for our Android app.
+This automated build verification, linting, unit tests, and deployment to internal testers via Firebase App Distribution.
+It cut our manual QA effort by over 40% and enabled faster, safer releases.

+**Technical Debt Reduction:**
+We inherited a large legacy codebase with inconsistent architecture.
+I introduced a gradual refactoring strategy, starting with modularizing the app and migrating critical features from MVP to MVVM with clean architecture.
+Alongside that, we enforced static analysis tools like Detekt and Ktlint to maintain consistency.
+Over time, crash rates dropped and onboarding new developers became faster and more predictable.

+## Questions
+- What are the biggest challenges that ESPN is facing now?
+- How do you promote the Tech growth knowledge in the team?
+-